Therapist (“I”): Ales Zivkovic CTA(P) MSc

 You will pay the agreed fee at each session or in advance of session.
 I generally do not offer sessions over weekends or Bank Holidays.
 However, in the case we do agree to have a session on such days, I will charge a 40% premium to your regular fee.

-You will give at least 4 weeks’ notice of your intention to end therapy, to allow for closure of the therapeutic process.
+Should we engage not define specific time limits to our work together, you will give at least 4 weeks’ notice of your intention to end therapy, to allow for closure of the therapeutic process.

 You agree to attend sessions regularly and will endeavour not to miss more than two consecutive sessions at any point.
 Should your potential non-attendance become considerable, we will explore it in therapy for potential ulterior meaning and discuss how to approach it.